nvngroup/pitu/DOCUMENTATION-en.md

 ## Default Socket Settings

-Baileys offers a default configuration for the Socket, defined in `DEFAULT_CONNECTION_CONFIG`.
+Pitu offers a default configuration for the Socket, defined in `DEFAULT_CONNECTION_CONFIG`.
 These options control connection behavior, authentication, performance, and advanced features.
 You can override any of them when creating the socket with `makeWASocket`.

 ### Main Default Options